bsarikaya/aimlnetworking/draft-sarikaya-6gip-aiml-security-privacy-00.md

 One solution can be developed reusing existing mechanism for authorization of 5GC assistance information exposure to AF.
 The solution is based on reusing the OAuth-based authorization mechanism
-OAuth {{RFC6749}} protocol which extends traditional client-server authentication by providing a third party client with a token.
+OAuth {{RFC6749}} protocol which extends traditional client-server authentication by providing a third-party client with a token.
 Since such token resembles a different set of credentials compared to those of the resource owner, the device needs not be allowed to use the resource owner's credentials to access protected resources.